Atoms meet symbols: Atoms meet symbols: A new -module

 \subsection{$\mathbb Z$-valued combined invariant}

-In this section, one aims to prove the following: \begin{theorem} Let \(X\) be an irreducible smooth projective threefold equipped with a regular generically free \(\mathbb{Z}/p\)-action, where \(p\) is prime.
+In this section, we prove the following: \begin{theorem} Let \(X\) be an irreducible smooth projective threefold equipped with a regular generically free \(\mathbb{Z}/p\)-action, where \(p\) is prime.
 Fix an in integer \(\mathsf{g} \geq 2\), and denote by \(X^{\mathbb{Z}/p}\) the fixed-point locus of the action.
 Then the following quantity defines a \(\mathbb{Z}/p\)-birational invariant ($C$ denotes an arbitrary smooth projective curve of genus \(\mathsf g\)):

 \end{theorem}

 We also have a companion result, providing a finer invariant that depends on the isogeny class of an abelian variety.

 \begin{theorem} Under the assumptions of the previous theorem, let us also fix a genus $\mathsf g\geq 2$ curve $C_0$.
 Then the following expression is a \(\mathbb{Z}/p\)-birational invariant.